NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/fssh.md

 ```
 At each timestep a random number between 0 and 1 is generated which is compared to the
 probabilities.
 If the probability is higher than the random number then a hop is attempted.
-A further complexity of the fewest-switches scheme is that Hamiltonian above is conserved
+A further complexity of the fewest-switches scheme is that the Hamiltonian above is conserved
 for each trajectory by rescaling the momenta whenever a hop is performed.
 As such, when a hop is attempted, it will only be successful when there is sufficient
 kinetic energy for the Hamiltonian to be conserved after the hop.